What is the purpose of the Duke-Johnson & Johnson Nurse Leadership Program?

 Individuals interested in the program should make sure that their schedule allows for them to fully participate on these dates before applying.

 Is in-person attendance required at the retreats in Durham, NC, or may team members attend leadership retreat sessions by telephone or video conferencing?

 Is live/synchronous participation required for the distance-based core leadership weekend web-conferences?
 May teams participate by telephone or review the recorded sessions at a later date?

 Live, synchronous participation via webcam is required to ensure full participation in these interactive sessions.

 To participate fully, what is the time commitment required for work outside the onsite leadership retreats and distance-based core leadership web-conference?

 Team members should expect to spend an average of three to five hours per week on distance-based learning and project activities using some or all of the following modalities: video-streamed lectures, video clips, audio components, guided readings, discussion boards, interactive web activities, threaded discussions, on-line modules and conference calls.

 What types of projects are acceptable to fulfill the Fellowship requirements?

 A wide variety of projects can meet the Program requirements.
+In the midst of the COVID-19 pandemic, we welcome project proposals that focus on response efforts for organizations, patients and communities.
 The appropriateness of project proposals will be evaluated on a case-by-case basis, and the program office will work with fellows to ensure that any project undertaken fulfills program criteria.
 Examples of those criteria include:

 - Projects must be undertaken with a partnering agency and involve some element of collaboration.

 - Projects may be already in progress, or may be a new piece of a larger, ongoing initiative, provided that the project is still early enough in implementation or dissemination for the team to employ and strengthen leadership and management competencies gained during the fellowship.
 Projects that need only data analysis or reporting are usually not acceptable.

 Who are the program instructors?